Festival International de Musique Saint-Georges

-The Saint-Georges International Music Festival (French: Festival International de Musique Saint-Georges) is a prominent music festival held in Guadeloupe, celebrating the life and works of Joseph Bologne, Le Chevalier de Saint-Georges.
+The Festival International de Musique Saint-Georges (also known in English as: Saint-Georges International Music Festival or Festival Saint-Georges) is a prominent music festival held in Guadeloupe, celebrating the life and works of Joseph Bologne, Le Chevalier de Saint-Georges.
 It had its inaugural launch in 2011 and has since become one of the largest classical music festivals in the Caribbean.

 Purpose

 According to the festival's website and press releases, the festival has three goals: